-They are getting up at the crack of dawn to gallivant through damp and lush forests, following a lively truffle hunting dog as he makes his own path through the thick undergrowth of tall oak and bushy hazelnut trees.
-They are laughing and listening to fascinating stories told by the truffle hunter, as he recounts the biggest and best truffle he ever found, or a funny story from his first days training his pup.
-They are opening a scrumptious bottle of Barbaresco red wine, or maybe it’s Barolo, as they snack on truffled salamis and cheese while savouring the views of the sunset reflecting off the imposing snow-capped Alps.
+While others are getting up at the crack of dawn to gallivant through damp and lush forests, following a lively truffle hunting dog as he makes his own path through the thick undergrowth of tall oak and bushy hazelnut trees.
+Laughing and listening to fascinating stories told by the truffle hunter, as he recounts the biggest and best truffle he ever found, or a funny story from his first days training his pup.
+Opening a scrumptious bottle of Barbaresco red wine, or maybe it’s Barolo, as they snack on truffled salamis and cheese at a festival, while savouring the views of the sunset reflecting off the snow-capped Alps.

 The White Alba Truffle

 And why not you?
 In the Italian province of Cuneo lies a small town in Piedmont called Alba.
 Alba is really the centre of the truffle universe, as here is where the most exquisite and rare truffle grows.
 The white tuber magnatum is native to this region.
 Harvest starts around the end of September and lasts until December (that’s now!)
 The king of truffles, it has a distinct aesthetic, beige inside and out with white veins.